-Works by BFA graduate Ally McIntyre, who is pursuing an MFA degree at Goldsmiths College in London, England
+Works by BFA graduate Ally McIntyre, who has now completed her MFA degree at Goldsmiths College in London, England

 Prepare for a career in Art & Design fields by building your innovative problem solving, critical thinking, research abilities, and presentation skills in our studio courses.